flyingmachine/brave-clojure-web/content/9-read-and-eval.md

 functions.

 So, when Clojure evaluates a list data structure, it calls a function or a special form.
-It can also call macros &nbsp; which we're now ready to learn about!
+It can also call macros, which we're now ready to learn about!

 ## Macros